Spikeysanju/sanju.sh/src/content/ship/fresh-look-sticai-prompts.md

 ---
-title: Fresh look for SticAI prompts page
+title: 'Fresh look for SticAI prompts page'
-description: `Worked on redesigning the prompts page for SticAI.
-The new design is more dead simple, visually appealing, and provides a better user experience.`
+description: 'Worked on redesigning the prompts page for SticAI.
+The new design is more dead simple, visually appealing, and provides a better user experience.'
 category: 'personal'
 ship_count: 3
 pubDate: 'May 12 2024'